zeraye/blog/content/posts/tiny-go-docker.md

 CMD ["/main"]
 ```

-It weights 316MB, that's a lot.
+It weighs 316MB, that's a lot.
 There are also a lot of things we can improve in terms of security and image size.
 Let's get to work:

 #### 1. Verify downloaded dependencies.